 This common wild plant hides powerful healing benefits in every leaf.
 From easing coughs and calming inflammation to supporting digestion and skin repair, it offers more than you’d expect.

 What can it do for you?
-Keep reading to discover all 30 benefits.
+Let’s explore its benefits.

 Contents